 Please note, if a deadline falls on a weekend or legal holiday, the due date is moved to the next business day.

-First Things First: Expat Taxes
+First Things First: When Are Expat Tax Returns Due?

 Don't know how much you may owe and not ready to file?
 No problem!
 You can use Form 1040-ES to determine your estimated amount due and submit a payment based on that amount.

 Don't Forget State Taxes

 Though not applicable to all expats, if you lived in certain states prior to your move abroad, you may need to file a state tax return in addition to your expat taxes.
 You'll want to check on the filing requirements in the state where you last lived to see if you have a filing obligation.

 Where to Begin

 This post was written by David McKeegan, co-founder of Greenback Expat Tax Services.
 Greenback specializes in the preparation of US expat taxes for Americans living abroad.
 Greenback offers straightforward pricing, a simple, hassle-free process, and CPAs and IRS Enrolled Agents who have extensive experience in the field of expat tax preparation.
-For more information about FBAR, expat taxes or Greenback, please visit www.greenbacktaxservices.com.
+For more information about FBAR, expat taxes or Greenback, please visit greenbacktaxservices.com.